nilquera/assignment_1_963189/reports/Assignment-1-Report.md

 > In an ideal horizontally scalable system, addition of hardware should provide linear increases in capacity available without reconfiguration or downtime required of existing nodes.
 Apache Cassandra meets the requirements of an ideal horizontally scalable system by allowing for seamless addition of nodes.
 As you need more capacity, you add nodes to the cluster and the cluster will utilize the new resources automatically (DataStax, 2010).

+Cassandra easily lets you add new nodes to a cluster.
+The problem is that the token ring could be reconfigured and some data would have to be moved to other nodes.
+To prevent this harsh situation from anoying tenants, I would try to do this kind of additions during nighttime.

 # Implementation

 **1. Design, implement and explain the data schema/structure for mysimbdp-coredms.**